GarrettRathke/mariadb-mssql-angular/README.md

 # mariadb-mssql-angular
-A DB migration showcase with an Angular frontend
+A DB migration showcase with a Spring Boot backend and an Angular frontend